qznc/d-tut/_sources/fineprint.txt

 Fineprint
 =========

-I hope you learned you something by reading this tutorial.
+I hope you learned something by reading this tutorial.
 If you give me some feedback, maybe I can also learn something.
 Send mail to `qznc@web.de <mailto:qznc@web.de>`_.